blockbridge/blockbridge-kb/howto/volumes/index.md

 ## Introduction

-The **Blockbridge Volume Manager** implements device-level redundancy for data protection and resiliency in the event of component failure.
+The **Blockbridge Volume Manager** implements disk-level redundancy for data protection and resiliency in the event of component failure.
 The Volume Manager assembles, monitors, and repairs volumes autonomously using pre-defined system policies and optional user-specified policies.